About the Mercer Pension Discount Yield Curve and Index Rates

 - and bonds issued by foreign governments and corporations that are denominated in US dollars.
 But note however, in order to be more consistent with international accounting standards, a change has been made to exclude foreign government bonds effective December 31, 2012.

-In addition to the regular curve, effective November 20, 2012, each month we publish an Above Mean Curve.
-The Above Mean Curve is constructed from the bonds in the Mercer Yield Curve that have a yield higher than the Regression Mean Yield Curve.
-The Above Mean Yield Curve results in Mercer Sample Plan Rates that are higher than the comparable Sample Plan Rates produced under the regular Mercer Yield Curve.
-For March 31, 2013, the differences range from 30 basis points higher (for the Average plan) to 32 basis points higher (for the Retiree and Mature plans).
+In addition to the regular curve, effective November 30, 2012, each month we publish an Above Mean Curve.
+The Above Mean Curve is constructed from the bonds in the Mercer Yield Curve universe that have a yield higher than the Regression Mean Yield Curve.
+The Above Mean Curve results in Mercer sample plan rates higher than the comparable sample plan rates produced under the regular Mercer Yield Curve.
+For February 28, 2014, the differences ranged from 22 basis points higher for the Retiree plan to 24 basis points higher for the Average and Young plans.